sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 - Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
 - Click on the "EDIT AS YAML" button
-- Copy and paste the above `Application` yaml code and then
+- Copy and paste the above `Application` YAML code and then
 - `Edit the code` by changing the three values, as indicated above
-- Click SAVE and then (note that all the fields in the form have now been populated from the yaml)
+- Click SAVE and then (note that all the fields in the form have now been populated from the YAML)
 - Click the CREATE button to create the Application

 > `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`